Obnoxieux/web-dbt/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> To deploy, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters)
+> for your target environment.

+## Contributing guidelines
+With this being a personal website, I doubt anyone would bother writing pull requests.

+## Terms of use
+This code is licensed under the GPL v3.